memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_with_props_P_uint8_array_EXISTS 1
 ```

-Just like for our `int` property, if we'd remove the `array` or `uint8-array` property from our node in the devicetree, no macros (not even the `_EXISTS` macros) are generated for the property.
+Just like for our `int` property, if we'd remove the `array` or `uint8-array` property from our node in the Devicetree, no macros (not even the `_EXISTS` macros) are generated for the property.

 #### `string`